DataDog/dd-trace-rb/docs/GettingStarted.md

 custom one.
 This is done using the ``log`` attribute of the tracer.

-    f = File.new("my-custom.log", "w+")           # Log messages should go there Datadog::Tracer.log = Logger.new(f)           # Overriding the default tracer
+    f = File.new("my-custom.log", "w+")           # Log messages should go there Datadog.configure do |c|
+      c.trace log: Logger.new(f)                  # Overriding the default tracer
+    end

     Datadog::Tracer.log.info { "this is typically called by tracing code" }

 ### Environment and tags